(Updated as of March 2022)

 The content of the declaration in relation to this account in the case that there is an obligation to declare it should include:

-The trade name or complete denomination of the bank or credit institution as well as its address.
+The company name or full name of the banking or credit entity, as well as its address.

 The complete identification of the account.

 The date of the revocation of the authorisation.